Battle of the Boyne: Armies

-The battle
+Battle

-William sailed from Hoylake in Merseyside, landing at Carrickfergus, County Antrim on 14 June O.S. and marched south, intending to take Dublin.
-He was heard to remark that "the place was worth fighting for".
+William sailed from Hoylake in Cheshire, landing at Carrickfergus, County Antrim on 14 June O.S. and marched south.
+Referring to Dublin, he was heard to remark that "the place was worth fighting for".
 James chose to place his line of defence on the River Boyne, around 30 mi from Dublin.
 The Williamites reached the Boyne on 29 June.
 The day before the battle, William himself had a narrow escape when he was wounded in the shoulder by Jacobite artillery while surveying the fords over which his troops would cross the Boyne.

 The battle itself was fought on 1 July O.S.
-(11th N.S.), for control of a ford on the Boyne near Drogheda, about 2.5 km north-west of the hamlet of Oldbridge.
+(11 July N.S.), for control of a ford on the Boyne near Drogheda, about 2.5 km north-west of the hamlet of Oldbridge.
 As a diversionary tactic, William sent about a quarter of his men under the cover of morning mist to cross the river at Roughgrange, about 4 km west of Donore and about 6 mi south-west of Oldbridge.
 The Duke of Schomberg's son, Meinhardt, led this crossing, which a small force of Irish dragoons in picquet under Neil O'Neill unsuccessfully opposed.
 James thought that he might be outflanked and sent a large part of his army, including his best French troops along with most of his artillery, to counter this move.
 What neither side had realised was that there was a deep, swampy ravine at Roughgrange.
 Because of this ravine, the opposing forces there could not engage each other, but literally sat out the battle as artillery engaged.
 The Williamite forces went on a long detour march which, later in the day, almost saw them cut off the Jacobite retreat at the village of Naul.